moneypuzzler/tervyx/README.md

 > magnesium-glycinate sleep entry as the canonical TEL-5 exemplar.
 The
 > other protocol pilot entries (omega-3, saw palmetto, melatonin, creatine)
 > remain archived internally until their evidence bundles finish the new
 > deterministic audit trail migration.
+Non-pilot entries **must not** be
+> checked in until we cut the `pilot-1` tag, so the tree stays auditably
+> clean for magnesium-only validation runs.

 ## 🔧 Core Engine Implementation